brycewray/hugo-site/content/posts/2018/09/why-finally-settled-ulysses.md

 ---
 layout: layouts/posts/singlepost.njk
+tags: post
 title: Why I finally settled on Ulysses
-tags: post
+subtitle: The write stuff (sorry)
 description: How I came to realize why one particular creative writing app was a better fit for me as compared to its chief rival.
 author: Bryce Wray
 date: 2018-09-22T11:04:36-05:00
 lastmod: 2019-05-04T12:20:00-05:00